zyxerus/hsr-statistics/CONTRIBUTING.md

 - `data`: a commit of the type `data` intruduces changes in the `data/` folder
 - `docs`: a commit of the type `docs` intruduces changes related to documenting
 - `perf`: a commit of the type `perf` is used when the only changes were performance related
+- `chore`: a commit of the type `chore` should be used when the commit cannot be categorized
 - `revert`: a commit of type `revert` can only be used when an other commit is reverted